kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 ## Lab Section 3 - Claiming and Onboarding

-At this point DNAC is set up and ready for Plug and Play to onboard the first device.
+At this point Cisco Catalyst Center is set up and ready for Plug and Play to onboard the first device.
 Provided the discovery and dhcp assignment are aligned, the device should when plugged in find Cisco Catalyst Center and land in the plug n play set of the devices section within the provisioning page.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>